DETAILED ACTION

 the driver (22) moves the peeling cutter in an up-down direction (as discussed above; see also col. 1, lines 51-63, col. 2, lines 8-14, col. 4, lines 59-65, and col. 5, lines 42-65, as well as Figures 2-7); and

-the (aforedescribed) peeling cutter is disposed to be “tilted” relative to the first area (as broadly claimed; see, for example, at least Figures 1-7 noting that the vertical axis of movement of the peeling cutter 38+44+46, or alternatively, 38+44+46+40+42 when 84 is the clamp, is at an angle to/“tilted” relative to, for example, a horizontal left/right re Figures 2-7 direction in which the ribbon cable 88 extends; such is but one example of a way in which the Balmer reference meets this limitation).
+a cutter blade (such as, for example, one of 44 or 46) of the (aforedescribed) peeling cutter is disposed to be “tilted” relative to the first area (as broadly claimed; see, for example, at least Figures 1-7 noting that the vertical axis of movement of the cutter blade of the peeling cutter 38+44+46, or alternatively, 38+44+46+40+42 when 84 is the clamp, is at an angle to/“tilted” relative to, for example, a horizontal left/right re Figures 2-7 direction in which the ribbon cable 88 extends; such is but one example of a way in which the Balmer reference meets this limitation).

-the (aforedescribed) cutter blade (either of 44 or 46) includes a first surface (either of S11 or S12, labeled in the annotated reproduction of Figure 7 below, re cutting blade 44; alternatively, either of S21 or S22, labeled below, re cutting blade 46) and a second surface (the other of S12 or S11 re blade 44, alternatively, the other of S22 or S21 re blade 46) configured to form an edge (either E1 re 44 labeled below in the annotated reproduction of Figure 7, at the intersection of S11 and S12, or alternatively, E2 re blade 46, labeled below, at the intersection of S21 and S22) of the cutter blade; and
+the (aforedescribed) cutter blade (either of 44 or 46) includes a first surface (either of S11 or S12, labeled in the annotated reproduction of Figure 7 below, re cutting blade 44; alternatively, either of S21 or S22, labeled below, re cutting blade 46) and a second surface (the other of S12 or S11 re blade 44, alternatively, the other of S22 or S21 re blade 46) that meet to form an edge (either E1 re 44 labeled below in the annotated reproduction of Figure 7, at the intersection of S11 and S12, or alternatively, E2 re blade 46, labeled below, at the intersection of S21 and S22) of the cutter blade; and

 [AltContent: textbox (S22)][AltContent: textbox (S21)]